jefftbyrd/Earthsong/README.md

 - Entire application is now in TypeScript!
 - Fixed numerous bugs and inconsistencies.
 - Many enhancements to the Earthsong Sound Portal.
-- Adjusted animations and visual elements to work more smoothly and smoothly.
-Earthsong is faster and lighter than before!
+- Adjusted animations and visual elements to run more smoothly and efficiently.

 ## Earthsong is...